top of page

 Writer's pictureMichal Jerzy

-Client Journey Design & Management.
-Lessons from Financial Services client-centric transformation.
+Unlocking the Power of Client Journey Design: Lessons from across Financial Services Industry

-Deserted City of London, financial services hub during lockdown.
+Deserted City of London, financial services hub during UK lockdown.

 Custromer-centric banks have been transforming the way they service clients for years now, with digital onboarding becoming a new norm rather than innovation.